Brice-sogilis/e2e-kata/README.md

 Ignore the `Setup` section, it is only here to simplify the use of `${VERIFY}` to call our python program in the rest of the file.

 In the `Usage` section, we test a run of our program with the --help option.
 The following lines correspond to the expected output of this command.
-If during the test run the output does npt correspond to the expected one, the test would fail showing a diff.
+If during the test run the output does not correspond to the expected one, the test would fail, displaying a diff.
 For example, if we add replaced "markdown_files" with "markdowns" in our implementation, it would output something like this:

 ```
 --- usage/usage.t